 2. Wing dams—submerged structures placed along the navigation channel to help divert current flow into the channel—hold fish as well.
 They will appear on any good electronic chart, but you can also locate them by looking for the disturbance they create on the surface.
 Though walleyes and other species could hold on the end or on top of a wing dam the high-percentage area is along the dam’s upstream face.
 Pitch a minnow- or soft plastic-tipped RZ or Fire-Ball® Jig and let it settle to the structure’s base.
 The proper weight is dictated by the current’s strength and speed.

 The manmade structures continue to hold fish throughout the summer months, but Palmer explains that walleyes can also be more spread out, holding in the area between wing dams as they move from one to another.
 “To catch these fish, I tie on a 3-way rig and start trolling,” he says.
-The rig consists of a ½-ounce RZ Jig rigged with an Impulse® Ringworm as a dropper, with a Gum-Drop Floater-and-leech, or Rig’n Leech on a 2-foot leader trailing behind.
+The rig consists of a ½-ounce RZ Jig rigged with soft plastic ringworm as a dropper, with a Gum-Drop Floater-and-leech, or Rig’n Leech on a 2-foot leader trailing behind.

 “Just work your way upstream around and between the wing dams,” he says.
 “Fish could be holding anywhere,”

-3. Panfish anglers focus on the pools’ extensive backwaters and sloughs year round.
+3. Panfish anglers focus on the pools’ extensive backwaters and sloughs year-round.
 They are extremely popular in the winter, however, when cold weather and ice allow access to these areas by anglers on foot.
 Hotspots in this vast complex are too numerous to list here.
-In fact many of the place-names known to veteran anglers do not even appear on standard maps.
+In fact, many of the places named, that are known to veteran anglers do not even appear on standard maps.
 If you need a place to start, try the Ambro Slough Landing on the east side of Pool 10 north of Prairie du Chein on Highway 35.
 From there you can access the large Ambro Slough system, including popular fishing areas on Big Missouri and Mud lakes.
 You’ll be limited only by the availability of safe ice and the distance you’re willing to walk to find fish.